 Best metal detector for kids

 All of the experts we spoke to said that, in addition to a metal detector, you will need a pinpointer to help locate your treasure once you start digging.
-Thompson likens it to a smaller version of a metal detector that helps keep him from digging unnecessarily big and messy holes.
-“You want to dig what looks kind of like a trap door.
-Basically, you cut three sides, and you tilt the dirt over.
-That way, when you put everything back in, it’s like you never were there,” he says.
-Both he and Dominique Ivy, a detectorist in the Northeast, use White’s Electronics TRX Bullseye Waterproof Pin-Pointer.
-Unfortunately, that particular model is sold out everywhere online at the moment, but Martin recommends this one from XP.
+Thompson likens it to a smaller version of a metal detector that helps prevent him from digging unnecessarily big and messy holes.
+“You want to dig what looks kind of like a trapdoor.
+Basically, you cut three sides and you tilt the dirt over.
+That way, when you put everything back in, it’s like you were never there,” he says.
+According to Barisic, the Garret Pro-Pointer is the best one on the market.
+“It’s waterproof and never makes a mistake,” he says.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.